-Set on Giudecca Island, a five-minute ride by private launch from St Mark’s Square, Cipriani, A Belmond Hotel, Venice captures everything La Serenissima is famed for.
-Here’s what makes us special: past, present and future.
+Set on Giudecca Island, a five-minute ride by private launch from St Mark’s Square, Hotel Cipriani, Venice captures everything La Serenissima is famed for.
+Here’s what makes our Belmond hotel special: past, present and future.

 What makes a legend?
 You need heroes, dreams, drama; historical facts mixed with compelling fiction, or just tales that become ever more outlandish with each telling.
 And you need a joyful outcome for all.

 Our story began in 1956, when Giuseppe Cipriani, founder of the celebrated Harry’s Bar in Venice, decided to build a haven for jet-setting travellers close to St Mark’s Square, yet away from the city bustle.
 It was a time when Italy was still celebrating a post-war dolce vita, as encapsulated by films such as Roman Holiday and Summertime.
 He chose a three-acre plot on the tip of the then-deserted Giudecca Island, and secured funding from three wealthy Guinness sisters.

 Just two years after the project began, glamorous guests were arriving in their droves.
 Affluent Americans, French nobles, English aristocrats, European royalty, actors and artists from across the globe were drawn to the relaxing, private atmosphere, the outstanding service and the gorgeous rooms decorated with Murano glass and Fortuny fabrics.